Cracked or bowing walls are often a sign of foundation problems. Olshan offers effective wall repair and stabilization services.

 To determine the best solution, a Certified Structural Technician will carefully investigate the structural problems affecting your home.
 Once the analysis is complete, a custom repair plan will be offered at no cost to the homeowner.

 The type of repair we recommend is determined by the build of the wall (concrete or brick), the severity of the damage, and the home’s infrastructure.
 Personal project goals will also be assessed to determine a long-lasting solution that can fit any budget.

-Wall Anchors are usually the most powerful option available and we highly recommend the Wall Lock™ Wall Anchoring System, but we also offer Adjustable Wall Braces, Epoxy Crack Injections and Carbon Fiber Strips.
+Wall Anchors are a powerful option and we highly recommend the Wall Lock™ Wall Anchoring System, but we also offer Carbon Fiber Strips, Crack Lock, Adjustable Wall Braces and Epoxy Crack Injections.
 Root Barriers are also available to deter hazardous tree roots.

 Why Your Walls Bow and Tilt

 Excess moisture in the soil around your home can cause expansive soils to swell.
 This creates hydrostatic pressure strong enough to make your basement walls bow inward.
 This extreme pressure puts stress on the basement walls and may eventually cause the walls to crack and lose strength.
 Since your basement walls are a key part of the support structure of your home, other serious problems can arise.